sm-wyBme/BlogBEE/README.md

 The best help one could ask for in this project, is the Offical Django documentation which in itself is a treasure trove.

 Many a times I was confused about certain functionalities, and as beginner my greatest nightmares were bugs.
-This Websites such as StackOverFlow helped a lot while debugging and understanding certain concepts.
+This Websites takes inspirations from credible sources such as StackOverFlow, which helped a lot while debugging and understanding certain concepts.

-The subreddit r/Django was of great help too
+The subreddit r/django was of great help too.